SpaceyaTech/How-to-React-00/README.md

 In this session we covered the basics of React from defining what React is, to talking about components, props, and state.

 The take home assignment is to convert the vanilla Javascript into React.
-Scaffold the react project using [Vite](https://vitejs.dev) inside the TakeHomeAssignment Folder.
+Scaffold the react project using [Vite](https://vitejs.dev) inside a TakeHomeAssignment Folder.

 You app should be using the following React concepts: